duncanmcclean/simple-commerce/docs/gateways/paypal.md

 title: PayPal Payment Gateway
 ---

-> ✨ PayPal's still a fairly new gateway in Simple Commerce so if you spot any issues, please [open an issue](https://github.com/doublethreedigital/simple-commerce/issues/new/choose).

 Simple Commerce supports accepting payments through PayPal in two forms: on-site and off-site.
 On-site is where the customer stays on your website for the checkout process and they see a PayPal embed where they can enter their payment information.
 Off-site is where you redirect the user to PayPal to complete the payment process there.

 ## Configuration